Computer Vision Applications Examples Across Different Industries

-Since 2012, when the first significant breakthroughs in computer vision were made at the University of Toronto, computer vision tech has been improving exponentially.
+Since 2012, when the first significant breakthroughs in computer vision were made at the University of Toronto, the technology has been improving exponentially.
 Convolutional neural networks (CNNs) in particular have become the neural network of choice for many data scientists as it requires very little pre-programming compared to other image processing algorithms.
 In the last few years, CNNs have been successfully applied to identify faces, objects, and traffic signs as well as powering vision in robots and self-driving cars.

 And more money is being invested in new ventures every year.
-AngelList, a U.S. based platform that connects startups and investors, lists 529 companies under the label of computer vision.
-The average valuation of these companies is at $5.2 M each.
+AngelList, a U.S. based platform that connects startups and investors, lists 529 companies under the label of the technology.
+The average evaluation of these companies is at $5.2 M each.
 Many of these are in the process of raising between $5M and $10M in different stages of funding.
-It’s safe to say there is a lot of money being poured into computer vision development.
+It’s safe to say there is a lot of money being poured into technology development.

-So, why is computer vision gaining such popularity?
-Because of the potential gains that can be reaped from replacing a human with a computer in certain areas of our lives.
+So, why are applications of computer vision gaining such popularity?
+Because of the potential benefits that can be reaped from replacing a human with a computer in certain areas of our lives.

 Computer Vision Applications in Different Industries

-Computer vision technology is very versatile and can be adapted to many industries in very different ways.
+Application of computer vision technology is very versatile and can be adapted to many industries in very different ways.
 Some use cases happen behind the scenes, while others are more visible.
-Most likely, you have already used products or services enhanced by computer vision.
+Most likely, you have already used products or services enhanced by the innovation.

-Features like Tesla’s Autopilot are possible thanks to startups such as Mighty AI, which offers a platform to generate accurate and diverse annotations on the datasets to train, validate, and test algorithms related to autonomous vehicles.
+Features like Tesla’s Autopilot are possible thanks to startups such as Mighty AI.
+It offers a platform to generate accurate and diverse annotations on the datasets to train, validate, and test algorithms related to autonomous vehicles.

 A startup called Mashgin is working on a solution similar to Amazon Go.
 The company is working on a self-checkout kiosk that uses computer vision, 3D reconstruction, and deep learning to scan several items at the same time without the need of barcodes.
 The product claims to reduce check out time by up to 10x.
 Their main customers are cafeterias and dining halls operated by Compass Group.